Mealtime independence

 Top Tip

 Be patient!
 Spills will happen.
-Give them time to try and do things for themselves.
+Give your child time to try and do things for themselves.

 Books